sodadata/docs/soda/sensitive-data.md

 {% include disable-all-samples.md %}

-Users frequently disable failed row sampling in Soda Cloud and, instead, reroute failed row samples to an internal database; see [Reroute failed row samples](#reroute-failed-row-samples).
+Users frequently disable failed row sampling in Soda Cloud and, instead, reroute failed row samples to an internal database; see [Reroute failed row samples](#reroute-failed-row-samples) below.

 ### Customize failed row sampling

-For checks which implicitly or explicitly collect failed rows samples, you can add a configuration to prevent Soda from collecting those samples from specific columns or datasets that contain sensitive data.
+For checks which implicitly collect failed rows samples, you can add a configuration to prevent Soda from collecting those samples from specific columns or datasets that contain sensitive data.
 For example, you may wish to exclude a column that contains personal identifiable information (PII) such as credit card numbers from the Soda query that collects samples.

-Refer to [manage failed row samples]({% link soda-cl/failed-row-samples.md %}#determine-which-sampling-method-to-use) for instructions on how to custonize the way Soda collects and displays samples.
+Refer to [manage failed row samples]({% link soda-cl/failed-row-samples.md %}) for extensive options and details.

 ### Reroute failed row samples